wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/faq.md

 ### How do I fix NPCs "bouncing" when playing above 60 FPS?

 1. Make sure your game FPS is locked to any amount below 120.
 If this doesn't fix it, try the next steps.
-2. Click the MO2 INI button button at the top of MO2 and select **INI Editor**.
+2. Click the MO2 INI button at the top of MO2 and select **INI Editor**.
 3. Select the **FalloutCustom.ini** tab.
     - Make sure you are in the FalloutCustom.ini tab and **NOT** the Custom.ini tab.
 4. Paste in the following: